roman-milk/roman-milk.github.io/brandi-and-kelly.md

+===

- ****** Brandi and Kelly Ch.
-02 ****** byStoryTeller07© "That damn shit Kevin and his friends are going to pay for this," Brandi growled, looking at her friend.
+"That damn shit Kevin and his friends are going to pay for this," Brandi growled, looking at her friend.
 "I'm sorry Kelly," she said.
 "I'm really sorry I got you into this."

  Kelly shook her head muttering something from around the bit.
 Brandi looked around listening carefully.
 Not hearing anyone she loosened the bit so her friend could talk.
 She watched her loosen her jaw with yawning like exercises.
 With concern writ large on her face and tears welling in her eyes Brandi looked all in.